-Sewing your own fabric bin {52 Quilt Block Pick Up} is easy when you use orphan quilt blocks!
+Sewing your own fabric bin is easy when you use orphan quilt blocks!
 Learn how to sew them together with a lining.

 Sewing your own little fabric bin is a great way to use your quilt blocks.
 Keeping the quilt blocks the same size is the key to making this tutorial work.
 Mix and match the blocks, or coordinate them depending on where you will be using the fabric bin.